jonfryd/tifoon/README.md

 * Add the option of defining sets of ports which can be easily referred to in scan targets
 * Alternative scanner plugins, e.g. Robert David Graham's [masscan](https://github.com/robertdavidgraham/masscan) looks like an excellent addition
 * REST web application
-* A proper frontend
+* A proper frontend (AngularJS)
-* PDF/HTML reporting
+* PDF/HTML reporting (DynamicReports/JasperReports)

 # How to contribute

-All contributions are greatly appreciated; i.e. bug reports, feature suggestions, grammar corrections, etc.
+All contributions are greatly appreciated; i.e. bug reports, feature suggestions, grammar corrections, encouragements, whatever.

 If you are a developer you are more than welcome to tag along for the ride by creating pull-requests, but please keep these common sense coding guidelines in mind: